 Close to Washington, D.C.

-In the middle of this pandemic, I can’t climb Yosemite.
-I also won’t get on a plane to visit the wilds of Alaska or tramp through a petrified forest in Arizona—all getaways for Muir.
-But I can see these local awe-inspiring waterfalls.
-Listening to the birds, I feel such comfort.
-I am in the heart of nature yet only a 30-minute drive from my D.C. condo.
+During the pandemic, I couldn’t climb Yosemite.
+I couldn’t get on a plane to visit the wilds of Alaska or tramp through a petrified forest in Arizona—all getaways for Muir.
+But I could see these local awe-inspiring waterfalls.
+Listening to the birds, I felt such comfort.
+I was in the heart of nature yet only a 30-minute drive from my D.C. condo.